-LOOK BEFORE ENTERING OR EXITING YOUR Motorhome!
+LOOK BEFORE ENTERING OR EXITING YOUR MOTOR HOME!

-When opening the door from the outside, make sure you are not obstructing the path of the entrance step.
+- □ When opening the door from the outside, make sure you are not obstructing the path of the entrance step.
 Step deployment takes approximately two seconds.
-Keep hands and fingers clear while extending or retracting the entry door step.
+Keep hands and fingers clear while extending or retracting. - □ Look before you exit.
+Make sure the steps are fully deployed before exiting the motor home.
+Stepping on a partially extended step can cause damage to the step frame.